Here we have tried to compile the most common and some slightly lesser-known concepts in an up to date overview. Notice anything missing? Let us know!

 Fribruksforskriften (Norwegian) | Literally "free usage regulation", the regulations that set the legislative limits for wireless communication in Norway – frequencies, transmit strength and more.
 See also: Don't.
 Boost.
 Your Wi-Fi Signal. |

 interference | Interference is disruptions or noise that destroys the wireless signals and consumes airtime in an area.
 Sources of interference can be neighboring networks, multiple networks in the same house, microwaves, baby monitors, and wireless devices that use Bluetooth.
 Today, interference is primarily an issue on the 2.4 GHz frequency band.
-See also: 10 things that interfere with and block Wi-Fi signals |
+See also: 10 things that interfere with and block wifi signals |

-IoT | The Internet of Things denotes clients or devices that collect and exchange data, usually over a wireless internet connection.
+IoT | Internet of Things, the internet of things, denotes clients or devices that collect and exchange data, usually over a wireless internet connection.
 This can be large devices or machines, such as vehicles, and tiny devices, such as sensors embedded in clothes.
 Examples of IoT devices in the home are smart power meters and bathroom scales that sync with a training diary.
-See also: Wireless Standards for Wi-Fi and the Internet of Things Experts Respond: Are IoT and Wi-Fi Mutually Destructive? |
+See also: Wireless Standards for Wifi and Smart Homes / IoT Experts Respond: Are IoT and Wi-Fi Mutually Destructive? |

 channel | A given area of a frequency band.
-The rules and regulations for which channels are permitted for private wireless communication vary between countries and regions.
+Rules for which channels are allowed to be used for private wireless communication vary between countries and regions.
 For example, channel 13 on the 2.4 GHz band is commonly used in Europe, but not allowed in the United States.
 When many wireless networks in the same area transmit on the same channel, it can cause a lot of interference and have devastating effects on performance.
 To find out what channels are in use in an area, you can use a Wi-Fi scanner.
 The channel on which an access point is transmitting can normally be over-ridden by changing web-based settings on the access point.
-See also: Five Questions to Ask When You Can't Find the Wi-Fi Locating Good Channels and Bad Neighbors with a Wi-Fi Scanner |
+See also: Checklist When You Cannot Connect to Wi-Fi (or Get Thrown Out) Locating Good Channels and Bad Neighbors with a Wi-Fi Scanner |

-channel width | Or channel bandwidth - how large a section of the frequency band a channel is using.
-It is possible to bond several channels together into one wider channel to improve network performance, but this may come with its own challenges.
-Learn more: Channel bandwidths recommended for home wifi |
+channel width | Or channel bandwidth – how much of the frequency band is the channel using.
+Multiple channels can be combined into one broader channel through a process known as channel bonding, but this may create other challenges.
+Further reading: Recommended channel bandwidths for home wifi |

 client | Computers, mobile phones, tablets, and all other devices that need to connect to the wireless network are wireless clients.
 With the Internet of things, the number of clients–devices–per home is increasing significantly. |

 client steering | Functionality in a wireless network that ensures each client connects to the access point that provides the best signal strength and performance at any one time.
-Learn more: Sticky clients: When Devices Cling to a Bad Wi-Fi Connection |
+Further reading: Sticky clients: When clients cling to a poor wifi signal |

-MAC address | Unique identifier consisting of 12 digits that identify a connected device to the network.
+MAC address | A unique code consisting of 12 characters that networks use to identify connected devices.
 (MAC = media access control.)
-MAC can be sensitive when combined with other personal data, which has lead to hiding of real MAC addresses through so-called MAC randomization to improve privacy.
-This may however cause problems for some types of services.
-Learn more: How To Turn Off MAC Randomization In Wifi Clients |
+MAC can be sensitive information in combination with other personal data, and hiding by using so-called MAC randomization should therefore increase privacy, but it may also cause problems for some types of services.
+Further reading: How to turn off MAC randomization in wifi clients |

-mesh network | In a mesh network, several devices (nodes) connect to each other directly without needing to go through a central server or hub.
-A wifi mesh network is two or more access point acting as one, distributed throughout a home, building, or larger area to provide access to the same wireless network.
-See also: Wifi mesh: What is it and when would you need it? |
+mesh (or mesh network) | A mesh network is a network where several devices (nodes) connect directly to each other without having to go through a central server or hub.
+The Norwegian term here is actually “maskenettverk”, but this is very infrequently used.
+A wifi mesh network is two or more access points that act as one, distributed within a home, building or over a larger area to provide access to the same wireless network.
+Read more: Wifi mesh: What is it and when do you need it? |

-MU-MIMO | MU-MIMO is short for "Multi-User Multiple Input-Multiple Output".
-Traditional wireless communication between access point and client is turn based – multiple clients take turns communicating with the access point at high speed.
-With MU-MIMO technology, routers and other access points can use information about a client's location in the room to keep communication streams open for multiple clients simultaneously.
-This is more efficient and provides better performance for the user.
-MU-MIMO is still relatively new technology and not supported by most routers and access points that are on the market. |
+MU-MIMO | MU-MIMO stands for “multi-user multiple input-multiple output”.
+Traditional wireless communication between access point and client is turn-based – several clients take turns to communicate with the the access point at high speed.
+With MU-MIMO technology, routers and other access points can use information about the location of the clients in the room to have open communication streams with several clients at the same time.
+This is more efficient and provides better performance for users.
+MU-MIMO is relatively new technology and not supported by all routers and access points on the market.
+See also: 802.11ac Wave 2: What’s New? |

 PIFA | Planar Inverted F Antenna, an antenna that looks like an F lying down, the most common form of internal/interior antenna used for wireless equipment.
 See also: Why Internal Antennas Are Better For Home Wi-Fi |

 radio | Radio waves are the most common form of wireless communication.
 All Wi-Fi and Bluetooth devices contain radio transmitters and receivers, connected to internal or external antennas.
 A device that can transmit on multiple frequency bands usually has one radio for each frequency band.
-See also: The History of Wi-Fi |
+See also: The History of Wifi |

 RSSI | Received Signal Strength Indication, how strong the signal is as received by the antenna of a wireless device.
 See also: What is Good Wireless Signal Strength and How Do You Measure It? |

 router | These days, combining router, modem, and wireless access point functionality in a single integrated access device (IAD) is very common.
 The modem is needed to connect to the internet, the router for multiple machines and devices to be able to share the same internet access, and the access point for them to do so over Wi-Fi.
 Even when the modem is separate, almost all routers intended for home use come with integrated Wi-Fi.
-See also: Router, Wi-Fi Repeater and Access Point--What's the Difference? |
+See also: Router, Wi-Fi Repeater and Access Point–What’s the Difference? |

 SSID | The network name that wireless access points transmit so that you can find the network and connect to it.
 An SSID can be shared between several access points on the same wireless network.
 In some cases, the SSID is configured to be hidden, but will still be easy to find with, for example, a Wi-Fi scanner.
 See also: Five Things to Consider When Choosing a Network Name (SSID) |